Lyric of the Week: ONLY IN MIAMI BEACH

 Five years later, in my senior year of high school, a whole crew of guys and girls from the Hebrew Academy of Greater Miami came to spend the year at my yeshiva and its sister seminary in Jerusalem.
 They brought with them a whole Miami modern Orthodox Jewish rock'n'roll vibe, which filled a void that had opened up in my soul in the preceding four years since moving with my family to Israel.
 Some of these guys and girls became my good friends (and I'm actually still in touch with some of them even today, thanks to the miracle of social networking).
 It was a whole year of partying it up thanks to these people, and when they left Israel on June 1, 1983, the yeshiva dorm seemed empty and silent ... devoid not only of their physical presence but of the vibe and spirit that they had brought with them.

 I was only weeks away from turning 18, legally adult.
 I could have extended my ticket yet again and stalled my parents till they would no longer have legal authority over me.
-And then I'd have stayed in Miami, going to work, playing in bands, perhaps eventually going to school ... and NOT going back to Israel where my life would not be my own for three years while I served in the IDF.
+And then I'd have stayed in Miami, gone to work, played in bands, perhaps eventually gone to school ... and NOT gone back to Israel where my life would not be my own for three years while I served in the IDF.

 But no. I was too good of a good boy to do that to my parents.
 I ended up going back to Wilmington, and from there to Long Island and the Jersey Shore for the remainder of the summer, and then back to Israel right before Labor Day.
 It was one of the worst decisions I ever made ... and I didn't even make it, I just sort of defaulted into it.